 (localdb)\MSSQLLocalDb in the Server name: field to connect to the LocalDB instance.

-Once you've installed and started the storage emulator, you can test your code against it.
-As with Azure Storage in the cloud, every request you make against the storage emulator must be authenticated, unless it is an anonymous request.
-You can authenticate requests against the storage emulator using Shared Key authentication or with a shared access signature (SAS).
+Once you've installed and started the Storage Emulator, you can test your code against it.
+Every request you make against the Storage Emulator must be authorized, unless it's an anonymous request.
+You can authorize requests against the Storage Emulator using Shared Key authentication or with a shared access signature (SAS).

 Account name: devstoreaccount1 Account key: Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==

-Connect to the emulator account using a shortcut
+Connect to the emulator account using the shortcut

 For more information on connection strings, see Configure Azure Storage connection strings.

 Some Azure storage client libraries, such as the Xamarin library, only support authentication with a shared access signature (SAS) token.
-You can create the SAS token using a tool like the Storage Explorer or another application that supports Shared Key authentication.
+You can create the SAS token using Storage Explorer or another application that supports Shared Key authentication.